CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/framework/overview.md

 This setup allows administrators to manage multiple SAP companies and their extensions from one place.

-## CompuTec AppEngine Server Responsibilities
+## CompuTec AppEngine Server responsibilities

 The **CompuTec AppEngine Server** serves as the backbone of the **Computec.Core2** ecosystem, providing centralized management and orchestration for **SAP Business One** installations and associated components.